benlue/jsonfp/README.md

 <a name="proCb"></a>
 ### Promise or callback
+Built-in operators of the current implementation all will do their jobs synchronously.
+However, if you add your own customized operators and they would do things asynchronously, those asynchronous operators should return a promise to JSON-FP.
+JSON-FP know how to deal with promise.

-To use promise or callback to handle asynchronous calls is more about preference than right or wrong.
-JSON-FP supports both styles.
-When you evaluate a JSON-FP expression, you can either use the promise style:
+JSON-FP supports both promise ad callbacks to deal with those asynchronous scenarios.
+In other words, if you expect the computation of your JSON-FP expression will be done asynchroously, you can either use the promise style:

     jsonfp.apply(input, expr).then(function(value) {
         // value is the result